Hilandar: Founding

-Upon securing Serbian authority within the monastery, Saint Sava and Saint Symeon jointly constructed the monastery's Church of the Entry of the Lady Theotokos into the Temple between 1198 and 1200, while also adding Saint Sava's Tower, the Kambanski Tower, and Saint Symeon's monastic chambers - cells.
-Saint Symeon's middle son and Saint Sava's older brother, Serbian Grand Prince Stefan "the First-Crowned" King provided financial resources for this restoration.
-As Hilandar's founder, Saint Symeon issued a special founding charter or chrysobull, which survived until World War II, when it was destroyed as a result of the Operation Punishment and the notorious April 6, 1941 Nazi Germany bombing of Belgrade that leveled to the ground the National Library of Serbia building in Kosancicev Venac.
+Upon securing Serbian authority within the monastery, Saint Sava and Saint Symeon jointly constructed the monastery's Church of the Entry of the Theotokos into the Temple between 1198 and 1200, while also adding Saint Sava Tower, the Kambanski Tower, and Saint Simeon's monastic chambers - cells.
+Saint Simeon's middle son and Saint Sava's older brother, Serbian Grand Prince King Stefan "the First-Crowned" provided financial resources for this restoration.
+As Hilandar's founder, Saint Simeon issued a special founding charter or chrysobull, which survived until World War II, when it was destroyed as a result of the Operation Punishment and the notorious April 6, 1941 Nazi Germany bombing of Belgrade that leveled to the ground the National Library of Serbia building.
 Following 1199, hundreds of monks from Serbia moved to the monastery, while large pieces of land, metochions and tax proceeds from numerous villages were provided to the monastery, especially from the Metohija region of Serbia.

-Saint Symeon died in the monastery on February 13, 1200, where he was buried next to the main church of the Entry of the Lady Theotokos into the Temple.
+Saint Simeon died in the monastery on February 13, 1200, where he was buried next to the main church of the Entry of the Theotokos into the Temple.
 His body remained in Hilandar until 1208 when his myrrh-flowing remains were transferred to Serbia and interred into the mother-church of all Serbian churches the Studenica Monastery according to his original desire, which he previously completed in 1196.
 Following the relocation of Saint Symeon's remains, what would eventually become world-famous grapevines began growing on the spot of his old tomb, which gives to this day miraculous grapes and seeds that are shipped all over as a form of blessing to childless married couples.
 Following his father's death, Saint Sava moved to his Karyes hermitage cell, where he finished the writing of the Karyes Typikon, a book of directives, which shaped the eremitical monasticism all across the Serbian lands.
 He also wrote the Hilandar Typikon regulating spiritual life in monasteries, organization of services and duties of monastic communities.
 The Hilandar Typikon was modeled in part after the typikon of the Monastery of Theotokos Evergetis in Constantinople.